Pete Askew

 Training, qualifications & experience

-I have had particular success in working with men and women who are experiencing a cross-roads or significant change in life, and those who are seeking to understand and change long held beliefs about themselves or repeating patterns of behaviour.
+I have had particular success working with men and women who are at a crossroads or experiencing significant life changes, and with those seeking to understand and change long-held beliefs about themselves or to break repeating patterns of behaviour.
+I have also worked successfully with an increasing number of men in their 20s and 30s who are exploring issues of what it means to be a man and masculinity.

 Member organisations